The Spilotro brothers' burial site.

 Photos of the site and other related images.

-This is an aerial image of the location.
+This is an aerial image of the burial site.

 Although the treeline has remained consistent over the years, there are no signs that the grave ever existed.
 This is because it was filled in and leveled off shortly after the bodies were exhumed.